persalys/persalys/python/doc/examples/examples.rst

 .. image:: FORM_summary_result.png
     :align: center

-When the maximum number of iterations has been reached, an warning icon appears nearby the iterations number value: it warns the user that the optimisation result may not be accurate enough.
+When the maximum number of iterations has been reached, a warning icon appears nearby the iterations number value: it warns the user that the optimization result may not be accurate enough.

 The **Design point** tab indicates the value of the design point in the standard space and in the physical space.
 The table contains the importance factors which are displayed in